 Your credit report is a record of how you’ve managed credit accounts, including credit cards, auto loans, mortgages, and personal loans.
 Some types of accounts – such as medical debt or utility accounts – are not usually reported unless those bills go to collections.

-The details on your credit report has been supplied by creditors, and gathered from public record sources, such as the court system in the case of bankruptcies or judgments.
+The details on your free credit report has been supplied by creditors, and gathered from public record sources, such as the court system in the case of bankruptcies or judgments.
 If a creditor or other source that gathers this information makes a mistake (typing in an address wrong or Social Security number, for example), that error may wind up on your credit reports.

 Also keep in mind that credit reports are only compiled when they are requested.
 When you or a creditor requests your credit report or credit score.
 To do that, the credit reporting agencies will try to “match” account information they have in their databases to the consumer for which the report has been ordered.
 Usually that process works fine, but sometimes information about relatives or other consumers with similar names can get mixed up with yours.